apache/flink/docs/programming_guide.md

 val wordCounts = words.groupBy("word").reduce(/*do something*/)
 {% endhighlight %}

-**Conditions** for a class to enable using field selection expressions:

-- The class must be public
-- It must have a public constructor without arguments or be a case class.
-- All fields either have to be public or there must be getters and setters for all non-public fields.
-If the field name is `foo` the getter and setters must be called `foo` and `foo_=`.
-This is what normally gets generated when you hava a `var foo` in your class.
-This also automatically applies to case classes since the getters and setters are automatically generated.

-**Valid Expressions**:
+**Field Expression Syntax**:

-- You can select POJO fields by their field name
+- Select POJO fields by their field name.
+For example `"user"` refers to the "user" field of a POJO type.

-- You can select Tuple fields by their field name as well.
-For example `_1` or `_6`.
+- Select Tuple fields by their 1-offset field name or 0-offset field index.
+For example `"_1"` and `"5"` refer to the first and sixth field of a Scala Tuple type, respectively.

 - You can select nested fields in POJOs and Tuples.
-Expressions like `user.zip` or `user.groupId` are valid.
-Flink also supports POJOs inside Tuples: `_2.user.zip`.
-- You can select all fields at each level.
-To select all fields, specify `*`.
-This also works for the nested case: `user.*`.

-**Example for nested POJO**
+For example `"user.zip"` refers to the "zip" field of a POJO which is stored in the "user" field of a POJO type.
+Arbitrary nesting and mixing of POJOs and Tuples is supported such as `"_2.user.zip"` or `"user._4.1.zip"`.

+- You can select the full type using the `"_"` wildcard expressions.
+This does also work for types which are not Tuple or POJO types.

+**Field Expression Example**:

 {% highlight scala %}
 class WC(var complex: ComplexNestedClass, var count: Int) {
   def this() { this(null, 0) }
 }

 class ComplexNestedClass(
     var someNumber: Int,
     someFloat: Float,